thomaspaulin/blog.thomaspaulin.me/content/posts/2020/learning-fusion-360.md

 His projects are also real-world objects relevant to hobbyists or makers.
 This is in contrast with other practice exercises I found - these tended to be geometric shapes constructed by following plans, making the concepts that little bit harder to grasp.

 # Daily Logs
-This section containts links to each daily log entry and will therefore evolve as the challenge progresses.
+This section contains links to each daily log entry and will therefore evolve as the challenge progresses.
 Check back for updates.

 - [Day 1 - Lego brick](https://a360.co/2AnhHpz)
 - [Day 2 - Beer bottle](https://a360.co/31McVxd)